Pixel 10

 The Pixel 10 is an Android smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
+It was announced on August 20, 2025 at the Made by Google keynote in Brooklyn, New York.
 It is the successor to the Pixel 9, with a modest facelift to the design introduced with that series.
 It features the Google Tensor G5 system-on-chip, a new Qi2-ready Pixelsnap magnetic accessory support, and Gemini-powered artificial intelligence features, and comes pre-installed with Android 16 and newly-added Material 3 Expressive UI theming.

 History

 The Pixel 10 was officially announced on August 20, 2025, with the Pixel 10 Pro, Pixel 10 Pro XL, and Pixel 10 Pro Fold at the Made by Google keynote in Brooklyn, New York.
 The launch event was hosted by late-night comedian Jimmy Fallon and featured appearances by NBA star Stephen Curry, Formula One driver Lando Norris, and the musical group Jonas Brothers, where they also premiered the music video of "I Can't Lose" which was also filmed on the Pixel 10 Pro.

 Preorders began the same day, and it was eventually released in the United States on August 28.
 The Pixel 10 Series was also joined by the Pixel Watch 4 and Pixel Buds 2a as companion accessories for the lineup.
 The Made By Google '25 event marks the second time Google has released its flagship Pixel products in August, before the Apple September Event for its annual iPhone release.